meltyourface/blank/posts/Self-destruction/Ritual-of-Ego-Shattering-and-Self-Rebirth/index.md

 ## The Rite of Shattered Mirrors

-Objective: To allow an individual to undergo a process of self-directed deconstruction and reconstruction for the purposes of shedding a fragmented ego and emerging with a renewed sense of self.
+**Objective**: To allow an individual to undergo a process of self-directed deconstruction and reconstruction for the purposes of shedding a fragmented ego and emerging with a renewed sense of self.

-Duration: Three days and nights.
+**Duration**: Three days and nights.

-Warning: This ritual is designed for individuals who have a deep understanding of the esoteric arts and have prepared themselves for intense transformative experiences.
+**Warning**: This ritual is designed for individuals who have a deep understanding of the esoteric arts and have prepared themselves for intense transformative experiences.
 Proceed with caution and at your own risk.

 Required elements: